greatvovan/bacon-number/README.md

 HTTP API for evaluation of [Bacon Numbers](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) of actors.

-The service uses Postgres database as the persistent storage and uses disk cache for quick launch.
+The service uses Postgres database as the persistent storage and a disk cache for quick launch.

 ## Installation